The land of silk and money

 Valencia Silk Exchange (Lonja de la Seda)

-To understand the layout, it’s easiest to think of it in four parts.
+To understand the layout of the whole Silk Exchange complex, it’s easiest to think of it in four parts.

 The first part, as you come in through the main gate, is the courtyard.
 Calm and cool, these days it is filled with orange trees that proudly hold the fruit that has become the city’s unofficial symbol.